Star Wars: The Force Awakens: Casting

 Open auditions were held in the United Kingdom and the United States in November 2013 for the roles of "Rachel" and "Thomas".
 Casting began in earnest in January 2014, because of changes to the script by Kasdan and Abrams.
 Screen tests with actors continued until at least three weeks before the official announcement in April 2014, with final casting decisions made only a few weeks earlier.
 Actors testing had strict nondisclosure agreements, preventing them, their agents or their publicists from commenting on their involvement.
 Though Lucas intimated that previous cast members Carrie Fisher, Harrison Ford, and Mark Hamill would return for the new film as early as March 2013, their casting was not confirmed until over a year later.
 Fisher returned as she was impressed with the pitch of the new trilogy.

 Abrams set out to have a more diverse cast than previous installments.
 A very early report claimed the studio wanted Ryan Gosling, Leonardo DiCaprio and Zac Efron for roles.
 In September 2013, Michael B. Jordan, Saoirse Ronan, and David Oyelowo were among the first to meet with the director.
 In January 2014, The Hollywood Reporter revealed Benedict Cumberbatch, Jack O'Connell, Chiwetel Ejiofor, Alex Pettyfer, Jesse Plemons, Sullivan Stapleton, Tye Sheridan, Hugo Weaving, Michael Fassbender, and Adam Driver all met with Abrams for the film.
 The role Sheridan met for was ultimately rewritten to be played by a 40 year old actor, while Weaving was in talks for an "Imperial commander".
 Ronan, Jordan, Frida Gustavsson, and later Miles Teller would go on to confirm their auditions for the film.
-Industry publications speculated that Plemons could possibly be playing Luke Skywalker's son.
+(Note: Attributed to multiple references:) Industry publications speculated that Plemons could possibly be playing Luke Skywalker's son.
 In February, Driver was in final negotiations for an unnamed villain, while Gary Oldman revealed he was approached for an undisclosed role.
 Driver was initially hesitant to take on the role of Kylo Ren as he was "leery on big movies" and felt characters get sacrificed to speculate, but the character's complicated nature led him to take it.
 In March, John Boyega, Plemons, Ray Fisher, Matthew James Thomas and Ed Speleers were Abrams' top choice for the lead role.
 Boyega began talks after dropping out of the Jesse Owens biopic Race.
 That same month, Lupita Nyong'o was said to have met also met with Abrams for the female lead.
 In April 2014, Plemons and Thomas were no longer in contention for the film.
 That same month, Maisie Richardson-Sellers, an "unknown Oxford actress", and Dev Patel were up for unknown roles.
-Ronan, Richardson-Sellers, Courtney Eaton, Eiza Gonzalez, Elizabeth Olsen and Jessica Henwick auditioned for Rey.
-Joseph David-Jones, Tom Holland, and Daryl McCormack were later reported to have auditioned for Finn while McCormack made it to the final round of auditions for the part.
+Ronan, Richardson-Sellers, Courtney Eaton, Eiza Gonzalez, Elizabeth Olsen, Jessica Henwick and Olivia Cooke auditioned for Rey, with Cooke getting a callback.
+(Note: Attributed to multiple references:) Joseph David-Jones, Tom Holland, and Daryl McCormack were later reported to have auditioned for Finn while McCormack made it to the final round of auditions for the part.
 Eddie Redmayne and Joel Kinnaman tested for Kylo Ren.